semver/semver/CONTRIBUTING.md

 We welcome feedback from anyone on the direction of SemVer.
 However, a group of people, "the SemVer team," are responsible for making decisions about RFC PRs.
 The SemVer team is made up of representatives from package managers that use SemVer.

 Team members are added and removed based on the consensus of the existing team members.
-The @maintainers team on GitHub contains the official list of the members of "the SemVer team."
+The @semver/maintainers team on GitHub contains the official list of the members of "the SemVer team."

 The maintainers are: